nystudio107/craft-twigfield/README.md

 ...where `textAreaText` is a variable containing the initial text that should be in the editor field.
 This will create the Twig editor.

-To create a `textareaField` do the following:
+To create a `textareaField` multi-line editor, do the following:

 ```twig
 {{ twigfield.textareaField( {